 Why the Empathetic Leader Is the Best Leader

-Simon Sinek had penned a best-selling book on team-building and given a TED Talk seen, to date, by 17 million people when he discovered the secret of leadership that now governs his philosophy.
+Simon Sinek had penned a best-selling book on team-building and given a TED Talk seen, to date, by over 30 million people when he discovered the secret of leadership that now governs his philosophy.

 The revelation occurred during a conversation with a Marine Corps official about what makes the corps so extraordinarily tight-knit that Marines willingly trust each other with their very lives.
 Go into any Marine Corps mess hall, Lt.
 Gen. George Flynn told Sinek, and watch the Marines line up for their chow.
 The most junior eat first, followed in rank order, with the leaders eating last.
 This practice isn’t in any rulebook; the Marines just do it because of the way they view the responsibility of leadership.

 Whereas many people think leadership is about rank, power and privilege, Marines believe that true leadership is the willingness to place others’ needs above your own.
 For that reason Sinek titled his 2014 book Leaders Eat Last: Why Some Teams Pull Together and Others Don’t—a follow-up to his powerhouse Start with Why: How Great Leaders Inspire Everyone to Take Action.

 In Leaders Eat Last, the 40-year-old Sinek proposes a concept of leadership that has little to do with authority, management acumen or even being in charge.
 True leadership, Sinek says, is about empowering others to achieve things they didn’t think possible.
 Exceptional organizations, he says, “prioritize the well-being of their people and, in return, their people give everything they’ve got to protect and advance the well-being of one another and the organization.”